felix-lambert/felix-lambert.github.io/all_collections/_posts/2019-11-07-clean-code-javascript.md

 - [https://eloquentjavascript.net/Eloquent_JavaScript.pdf](https://eloquentjavascript.net/Eloquent_JavaScript.pdf)
 - [https://www.w3.org/wiki/JavaScript_best_practices](https://www.w3.org/wiki/JavaScript_best_practices)

-The end goal of code is to be understood by a machine and by an other human being.
-This is like communication: like code, if you speak and no one understand you, you're only speaking to yourself and others cannot make any use of it.
+The end goal of code is to be understood by a machine and by another human being.
+This is like communication: like code, if you speak and no one understands you, you're only speaking to yourself and others cannot make any use of it.

 Envisioning code as a story can be a useful metaphor for helping to create clean code.
 If the audience has difficulty reading your story, it will not be a pleasant experience for them.
 They will not be able to work with it, explain the nuances to others, or adapt it in the future.